-1.223 shares of our common stock for each share of InfraSource common stock, or approximately 50.3 million shares in the aggregate (based on the number of outstanding shares of InfraSource common stock on April 13, 2007 and assuming the exercise of all outstanding options to purchase shares of InfraSource common stock).
-In the merger agreement, we and InfraSource have made customary representations, warranties an covenants, including, among others, covenants (a) to conduct their respective businesses in the ordinary course consistent with past practice during the interim period between the execution of the merger agreement and the consummation of the Merger, (b) not to engage in certain transactions during such period and (c) that, subject to certain exceptions and conditions, the boards of directors of Quanta and InfraSource will each recommend that their respective stockholders approve the Merger.
-The board of directors of Quanta and InfraSource have each unanimously approved the transaction.
-The Merger is subject to various customary closing conditions, including approval of the Merger by both our and InfraSource s stockholders and by regulatory agencies.
-The Merger is expected to be completed during the third quarter of 2007; however, we cannot guarantee when or if the Merger will be completed or that, if completed, it will be exactly on the terms as set forth in the merger agreement.
+1.223 shares of our common stock for each share of InfraSource common stock, or approximately 51 million shares in the aggregate (based on the number of outstanding shares of InfraSource common stock on July 26, 2007 and assuming the exercise of all outstanding options to purchase shares of InfraSource common stock that are vested as well as an updated number of options to purchase 370,219 shares of InfraSource common stock that will vest as a result of the consummation of the Merger).
+Based upon our common stock outstanding as of July 26, 2007 and the assumptions described above, we expect to have 170,133,510 shares of common stock outstanding immediately following the closing of the Merger.
+In the merger agreement, we and InfraSource have made customary representations, warranties and covenants, including, among others, covenants (a) to conduct their respective businesses in the ordinary course consistent with past practice during the interim period between the execution of the merger agreement and the consummation of the Merger, (b) not to engage in certain transactions during such period and (c) that, subject to certain exceptions and conditions, the boards of directors of Quanta and InfraSource will each recommend that their respective stockholders approve the Merger.
+The boards of directors of Quanta and InfraSource have each unanimously approved the transaction.
+The Merger is subject to various customary closing conditions, including approval of the Merger by both our and InfraSource s stockholders.
+We and InfraSource have scheduled our respective special stockholders meetings for August 30, 2007.
+The Merger is expected to be completed on or about August 30, 2007, as soon as practicable following the approval of Quanta s and InfraSource s stockholders and satisfaction of any other remaining closing conditions.

 InfraSource is a leading specialty contractor servicing electric, natural gas and telecommunications infrastructure in the United States.
-InfraSource is services include design, engineering, procurement, construction, testing and maintenance services for electric, natural gas and telecommunications infrastructure.
+InfraSource s services include design, engineering, procurement, construction, testing and maintenance services for electric, natural gas and telecommunications infrastructure.
 InfraSource was formed in 2003 as a Delaware corporation, and it operates in two business segments.
 The Infrastructure Construction Services (ICS) segment provides design, engineering, procurement, construction, testing, maintenance and repair services for utility infrastructure.
 ICS customers include electric power utilities, natural gas utilities, telecommunication customers, government entities and heavy industrial companies, such as petrochemical, processing and refining businesses.
 The Telecommunication Services (TS) segment leases point-to-point telecommunications infrastructure in select markets and provides design, procurement, construction and maintenance services for telecommunications infrastructure.
 TS customers include communication service providers, large industrial and financial services customers, school districts and other entities with high bandwidth telecommunication needs.
 The companies in the TS segment are regulated as public telecommunication utilities in various states.
 InfraSource operates in multiple service territories throughout the United States but does not have significant operations or assets outside the United States.